 Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
 Faculty members evaluate a fellow's performance at least at the end of each rotation.
-The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
-Fellows should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
-Working together with the faculty members, fellows should develop an individualized learning plan.

-Fellows who are experiencing difficulties with achieving progress along the Milestones may require intervention to address specific deficiencies.
-Such intervention, documented in an individual remediation plan developed by the program director or a faculty mentor and the fellow, will take a variety of forms based on the specific learning needs of the fellow.
-However, the ACGME recognizes that there are situations which require more significant intervention that may alter the time course of fellow progression.
-To ensure due process, it is essential that the program director follow institutional policies and procedures.

-V.A.1.e) The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) [The Review Committee may further specify under any requirement in V.A.1V.A.1.e)] V.A.2.
-Final Evaluation V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core)

-V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous independent practice upon completion of the program. ^(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors competencies necessary to enter autonomous independent practice ; and, ^(Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, ^(Core) V.A.2.a).(2).(d) be shared with the fellow upon completion of the program. ^(Core) V.A.3.
+The program director or their designee will review those months.
+Fellows s information to rein knowledge or prac develop an individ Fellows who are ex may require interve documented in an faculty mentor and needs of the fellow require more signi progression.
+To er ling their progress on the Milestones, at a minimum of every six hould be encouraged to reflect upon the evaluation, using the force well-performed tasks or knowledge or to modify deficiencies in tice.
+Working together with the faculty members, fellows should ualized learning plan. kperiencing difficulties with achieving progress along the Milestones ention to address specific deficiencies.
+Such intervention, individual remediation plan developed by the program director or a I the fellow, will take a variety of forms based on the specific learning V. However, the ACGME recognizes that there are situations which ficant intervention that may alter the time course of fellow usure due process, it is essential that the program director follow Institutional policie es and procedures.
+V.A.1.e) At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable. ^(Core) V.A.1.f) The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) V.A.2.
+Final Evaluation V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core) V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; ^(Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, ^(Core) V.A.2.a).(2).(d) be shared with the fellow upon completion of the program. ^(Core)

+V.A.3.
 A Clinical Competency Committee must be appointed by the program director. ^(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core) Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
-The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program

-Competency Committee.
-The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as fellow advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
-Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, ensuring diverse participation to achieve fair evaluation.
-The program director has final responsibility for fellow evaluation and promotion decisions.

-Program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
-There may be additional members of the Clinical Competency Committee.

-V.A.3.b)

-The Clinical Competency Committee must:

-V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core) V.B.
-Faculty Evaluation
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core) V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core) V.B.
+Faculty Evaluation VB1 The program must have a process to evaluate each faculty